Our Training Philosophy? Praise Dog!

 The primary goal at Ahimsa Dog Training is to give the you, your dog's real trainer, the tools to build communication, mutual respect, and trust between you and your dog.
 To that end, we will show you how to understand your dog, how to teach your dog to understand you, and how to fit training into your busy schedule.

-I chose the name Ahimsa because it means "compassion" and "non-violence."
+We chose the name Ahimsa because it means "compassion" and "non-violence."
 Nothing that we teach will harm your dog or the relationship you have with her.
 (And you always have veto power, if you feel any trainer is doing something that will harm your dog in any way).
 Our methods are based on the scientific principles of learning theory, although we are always willing to use other techniques, as long as they are both effective and humane.
+A study by University of Bristol's School of Veterinary Science found that dogs trained with punishment and yelling were twice as likely to show aggression to strangers and three times as likely to show aggression to their owners.

 Here's a quick version of one of the ideas behind learning theory.
 If you reward your dog for doing something, she will repeat the behavior.
 If there is no reward, the behavior will go away.
 Simple, right?
 But we don't always think about it.
 We are actually training our dogs every instant that we are with them, but we don't often use that to our advantage.
 If you don't pay attention to what you are teaching your dog, you could end up training your dog to jump on you, whine for attention, and run away when called!